 A Mexican university student created a new rubber flooring made from recycled tires that regenerates itself every time it rains.

-Israel Antonio Briseño Carmona, a civil engineering student at Coahuila Autonomous University in Torreón, Mexico, created a self-healing rubber floor as a means of addressing the problem of potholes and damaged sidewalks in rainy Mexican cities.
+Israel Antonio Briseño Carmona, a civil engineering student at the Autonomous University of Coahuila in Torreón, Mexico, created a self-healing rubber floor as a means to address the problem of potholes and damaged sidewalks in rainy Mexican cities.

 The new invention could save billions of dollars on infrastructure costs for governments and construction companies around the world.